Guideposts Classics: Michael Learned on Prayer

-In this story from October 1976, the Emmy-winning star of The Waltons tells how she found her pathway to prayer.
+In this Guideposts Classics, Michael Learned tells how she found her path to prayer.

 People often ask me if in real life I’m anything like Olivia Walton, the character I portray in the television series The Waltons.
 Well, we do have some things in common, Olivia and I. I’ve lived on a farm, as she does.
 And, like her, I’m used to big, tightly knit families.